- Should I take a multi-vitamin?

 For more information about sources of fiber and how to include fiber in your diet log onto the following websites:

 If you need some help planning a healthy diet or in cooperating fiber into your diet contact our nutritionist Karin Palmer, RD, LD, CDE.
 We offer this service to our students.
-You can make an appointment with her by contacting the student health center at 216-397-4349, or e-mail her at firstname.lastname@example.org.
+You can make an appointment with her by contacting the Student Health and Wellness Center at 216-397-4349, or e-mail her at firstname.lastname@example.org.

 A: First of all, yogurts are creamy cultured milk, which has similar benefits of milk.
 Most importantly yogurt is a great source of protein and calcium and other minerals that keep your bones, muscles and tissues strong.
 Plain yogurt is made from concentrated milk which contains about 12 grams of natural sugar (lactose) per cup.